Jacobean debate on the Union: Supporters

-Supporters were those who wanted to see a union that went further than the union of the two crowns, or "regnal union", that had been realised in the person of King James.
+Supporters called for deeper integration than the personal union under James, supporting the creation of a unified Parliament, armed forces, home market.
 They consisted of various groups: the "court party" in politics, for whom Francis Bacon was the leading spokesman, with allied courtiers; publicists; jurists; and interpreters of prophetic and apocalyptic writings.

 Court advocates

-Francis Bacon consistently advocated a fuller union of the kingdoms, as a parliamentarian and also as a writer.
-He took it that the Anglo-Scottish union offered a chance for "greatness" of the combined monarchy.
+Francis Bacon consistently advocated a fuller union of the kingdoms, both as a journalist and as an MP.
+He took it that the Anglo-Scottish union offered a chance for "greatness" of the unified kingdom.

-Among courtiers, James Colville, 1st Lord Colville of Culross was an important unionist supporter.
-Calvin's case, the leading legal test of the status of citizenship after the 1603 union of the crowns, was at least notionally concerned with the legal rights of Colville's young grandson James.
+Among courtiers, James Colville, 1st Lord Colville of Culross was an important Unionist.
+Calvin's case, the leading legal test of nationality law after the 1603 union of the crowns, was at least notionally concerned with the legal rights of Colville's young grandson James.

 Publicists

 Most of the pamphlet literature on the proposed union was produced in the period May to October 1604.
 Those advocating in print in favour of the union in 1604 included William Cornwallis (The Miraculous and Happy Union between England and Scotland), and John Gordon in his Enotikon Or a Sermon of the Vnion of Great Brittannie.
 John Thornborough, bishop of Bristol, published A Discourse plainly proving the evident Utility and urgent Necessity of the desired happy Union of England and Scotland (1604); the House of Commons believed the work reflected badly on their proceedings, and reprimanded him.
 Thornborough then followed with a longer work, Joiefull and Blessed Reuniting.
 Edward Forsett's A Comparative Discourse of the Bodies Natural and Politique (1606), on the theory of the King's Two Bodies, also advocated for the union.